Breast Reconstruction Houston

 Reconstruction After Mastectomy

 Being diagnosed with breast cancer is devastating news.
 Your personal world comes to a halting stop and all focus is directed at your newly diagnosed breast cancer.
 It is often times overwhelming because things begin to move so fast with so much unfamiliar information.
 Patients will often feel alone and confused as to which way to proceed.

 With advances in medical technology, it is now easier than ever for women to recover from the loss of a breast due to cancer or other diseases.
 Breast reconstruction surgery has improved by leaps and bounds over the last few years, and the results are more natural and pleasing overall.
 Women who choose this surgery are almost always pleased and empowered by the results, feeling as if they’ve regained their original body shape.
 There are medical, emotional, lifestyle and financial considerations, but exploring one’s options is a bold, proactive way to move forward.

 Picking the right team of doctors is essential in assembling a team approach to your cancer treatment.
-Cancer treatment will often include a breast surgeon, oncologist, radiation oncologist and reconstructive plastic surgeon.
-Although the breast surgeon is often times the first cancer related doctor that you will meet, it is just as important to have a qualified reconstructive plastic surgeon on board.
-Dr. Patrick Hsu works with many qualified breast surgeons around Houston and are always willing to offer their recommendations.
-If you have not found a breast surgeon, they can refer you to breast surgeons that they routinely works with to achieve the natural and beautiful results that you see in their photo gallery.
+Cancer treatment will often include a breast surgeon, oncologist, radiation oncologist, and reconstructive plastic surgeon.
+Although the breast surgeon is often times first cancer-related doctor that you will meet, it is just as important to have a qualified reconstructive plastic surgeon on board.
+Dr. Patrick Hsu works with many qualified breast surgeons around Houston and is always willing to offer their recommendations.
+If you have not found a breast surgeon, they can refer you to breast surgeons that they routinely work with to achieve the natural and beautiful results that you see in their photo gallery.